 Porosity/Inclusion Analysis and analysis according to P 201/VW 50097

 The Porosity/Inclusion Analysis allows material defects such as blowholes or bubbles in castings to be detected and analyzed.
-The entire volume data is analyzed in 3D, pores or inclusions are detected irrespective of their absolute grey value and, in a further step, subjected to a plausibility check.
+The entire volume data is analyzed in 3D, pores or inclusions are detected irrespective of their absolute grey value and, in a further step, they are subjected to a plausibility check.
 Pores or inclusions are color-coded in all 2D and 3D views of the data set.
 Detailed information about each individual defect such as its volume, projected size and position are provided in a table.

 Coordinate Measurement Module has been designed to fit ruled geometries such as planes or cylinders to the respective structures of a scanned object in order to perform measurements between these objects.
 All results from coordinate measuring can be documented both graphically and statistically in a user-defined measurement report.
 Ruled geometries and measurements can be presented not only in 3D views but can also be visualized in 2D views as in conventional engineering drawings.